 - Cut into ½-inch rounds.

-- Place on a parchment paper lined baking sheet, brush with oil and sprinkle with salt and pepper.
-Roast, turning once.
+- Place onto parchment paper-lined sheet pans, brush with avocado oil and sprinkle with salt and pepper.

-- Simply wilt the spinach and that’s it.
+- Simply cook the spinach until it’s wilted.

-- Push down on the spinach to squeeze out excess moisture.
+- Remove the spinach from the pan and place it in a fine-mesh sieve.
+Push down on the spinach with a spoon to squeeze out excess moisture.
 We don’t want the spinach too wet because it will water down the moussaka.
 Note: The spinach isn’t actually going through the sieve (only water).

-- In a skillet, cook some onion and garlic in a little olive oil.
+- In a pan, cook some onion and garlic in a little olive oil.

 - Add minced mushrooms and cook those down.

-- Add canned tomatoes, broth and bay leaves and cook until sauce has thickened.
+- Add tomatoes, broth and bay leaves and cook until the sauce has thickened.
 Season with salt and remove and discard bay leaves.

-- Whisk in flour to form a paste and cook about 3 minutes.
+- Whisk in flour to form a paste and cook for a few minutes to cook out the flour taste.

 - Whisk in egg and egg yolks.

-- Grease a casserole dish and spread a layer of potatoes over the bottom.
+- Grease a baking dish and spread a layer of potatoes over the bottom.
 Sprinkle with a little salt and pepper.

 - Sprinkle over some bread crumbs.